Schedule for Backup to Tape Job

 This step of the wizard is available if you selected a simple media pool at the Full Backup step of the wizard.

 To specify the job schedule, select the Run the job automatically check box.
 If this check box is not selected, the job is supposed to be started manually.

 You can define the following scheduling settings for the job:

 - After this job: the tape job will start when a corresponding backup job completes.
 Choose the preceding backup job from the list.

 If necessary, you can limit the time when the backup to tape job can start with a schedule.
 You can restrict start of the backup to tape jobs when backup repositories are busy with other tasks (backup jobs writing to repositories or backup copy jobs reading from repositories).
 Schedule is set for backup to tape jobs start.
 Jobs that have started during the allowed time interval will continue working on restricted hours.
-To define prohibited time for the backup to tape job, click the Schedule button and define the time when the job is allowed and prohibited to run.
+To define prohibited time for the backup to tape job start, click the Schedule button and define the time when the job is allowed and prohibited to start.

 If you have scheduled the job to run at the specific time daily or monthly, consider configuring wait timeout value.
 Select the If some linked backup jobs are still running, wait for up to check box and specify the new timeout.
 When a backup to tape job starts, Veeam Backup & Replication checks the status of the source jobs.
 If a source job is still writing data to the source repository, the backup to tape job will wait for the specified time interval.